What is Quinoa? What does it look like? What does quinoa taste like? How do you cook it? I’ll answer all of your Quinoa related questions here!

 Can You Use Essential Oils to Flavour Quinoa?

 In a pot over a medium heat source, add a tablespoon of essential oil, preferably olive oil.
 Let the Quinoa toast but not burn.

-For people who don’t eat meat, finding meat-free chili recipes can be a daunting task, right?
-But adding Quinoa can make your chili heartier without having it taste more of grain, you know?
+For people who don’t eat meat, finding meat-free chilli recipes can be a daunting task, right?
+But adding Quinoa can make your chilli heartier without having it taste more of grain, you know?